Billy-Davies-2/nextjs-tier-list/README.md

-# nextjs-tier-list
+# nextjs-tier-list (Bun + Next.js 15)

-The goal of this project is to learn about the new **app** dir in Next13, and also to play around with a small SQLite Database (Pocketbase)
+The goal of this project is to learn about the **app** router in Next.js and play around with a small SQLite database.
+The project now uses Bun for package management and scripts.

 ## Installation